La-Lojban/lojban.pw/data/pages/en/resources/guaspi/grammar.md

 > Table 4 [Tones].
-Sounds and interpretations of the tones. ``Level'' refers to the parse tree level of the word with that tone, relative to the structure before it. ``Type'' indicates the organizational type of that word or phrase.
+Sounds and interpretations of the tones.
+Level refers to the parse tree level of the word with that tone, relative to the structure before it.
+Type indicates the organizational type of that word or phrase.
 The first set of symbols shown, ascii characters, is preferred but the second set can substitute on a manual typewriter.
 In this paper, `!' is used instead of `\' for convenience in typesetting.

 * * *